 “Desire, affection, love, create a lasting state of mind, through which the partners stimulated by caresses and kisses, abandon themselves wholeheartedly to the act of love.” – Kama Sutra

-In Taoism kissing is considered of utmost importance also during lovemaking, not just for preliminaries.
+In Taoism kissing is considered of utmost importance during lovemaking, not just for preliminaries.
 For our sexual energy and libido to be continuously awake and alive, it’s important to keep sexual energy flowing within the body.
-When partners kiss most of the time during lovemaking, then this supports the circulation of energy between partners and maintaining sexual energy, which allows sexual energy to blossom after the intercourse and keep the passion between partners.
+When partners kiss most of the time during lovemaking, then this supports the circulation of energy between partners and maintains sexual energy, which allows sexual energy to blossom after intercourse and keeps the passion between partners.

 The importance of kissing during lovemaking is also brought out in the ancient Arabic sex manual “Perfumed Garden” with the following recommendation, “Without kissing, no kind of position or movement procures the fullest pleasure; and those positions in which the kiss is not practicable are not entirely satisfactory, considering that the kiss is one of the most powerful stimulants to the work of love.”

 Kama Sutra concludes, that sexuality in human relations is special precisely because we can communicate with each other what is sexually pleasing to us.
-Giving ourselves to our partner, gifting and surrendering our self, we can experience the deepest receiving.
+By giving ourselves to our partner, gifting and surrendering ourselves, we can experience the deepest receiving.
 The borders between giving and receiving dissolve.
 Giving becomes receiving and receiving giving.
 Instead of simply going after the pleasure of senses, we thus create a much deeper experience, where we meet the partner in unity instead of duality.